+FISHERIES

-FISHERIES West Coast Rock Lobster Fishery Status Report
+West Coast Rock Lobster Fishery Status Report

-S. de Lestang, M. Rossbach, G. Baudains and F. Trinnie.
+S. de Lestang, M. Rossbach, J. Kennedy and F. Trinnie.

 Main Features

-Status Current Landings (Season 2013)
+Status Current Landings (Season 2014)

-Stock level Adequate Commercial catch 5641t
+Stock level Adequate Commercial catch 5947 t

-Fishing Level Acceptable Recreational catch (2012/13) 128 t
+Fishing Level Acceptable Recreational catch (2013/14) 200 - 298 t

-The West Coast Rock Lobster Managed Fishery (WCRLF) targets the western rock lobster, Panulirus cygnus, on the west coast of Western Australia between Shark Bay and Cape Leeuwin, using baited traps (pots).
+The West Coast Rock Lobster Managed Fishery (WCRLMF) targets the western rock lobster, Panulirus cygnus, on the west coast of Western Australia between Shark Bay and Cape Leeuwin, using baited traps (pots).
 This fishery was one of the first limited entry fisheries in the world and utilised a sophisticated Individual Transferrable Effort based system for over 20 years.
-In 2009/10 a nominal Total Allowable Commercial Catch (TACC) was introduced.
-In 2010/11 the fishery began the transition to an Individually Transferable Quota (ITQ) fishery.
+In 2009/10 a notional Total Allowable Commercial Catch (TACC) was introduced.
+The transition to an Individually Transferable Quota (ITQ) fishery, which began in 2010/11, is now complete.

-The fishery has historically been Australia's most valuable single species wild capture fishery and was the first fishery in the world to achieve Marine Stewardship Certification (MSC).
+The fishery has historically been Australia's most valuable single species wild capture fishery and was the first fishery in the world to achieve Marine Stewardship Council (MSC) Certification.
 In early 2012 the fishery was certified by MSC for the third time.

 The recreational rock lobster fishery primarily targets western rock lobsters using baited pots and by diving.
+The recreational fishing season now begins on the 15 October each year and runs until the following 30 June.